 Administrative duties may include:

 Once students have successfully completed our program, we help with resume preparation and networking.
-We train our students to be well suited to be a clinical medical assistant, a medical administrative assistant, or both.
+We train our students, so they are well suited to be clinical medical assistants, medical administrative assistants, or both.

-Our education program prepares students to take their certification exams.
+Our education program prepares students to take their medical assistant certification exams.
+Westchester School for Dental Assistants has partnered with the following agencies for National Certification testing: NHA, and Medca.

 Continuing education is required to maintain your CMA credentials.

-Our internships allow our students to gain practical experience so that they might be better informed about what to expect in an actual medical facility (externship).
+Our externship program allows our students to gain practical experience so that they might be better informed about what to expect in an actual medical facility.

 Our team offers an exciting 900-hour program, split 70% in-class (630 hours) and 30% in a work environment (270 hours) via externship.

 We are accredited by the Accrediting Council for Continuing Education and Training (ACCET) and licensed by the New York State Education Department (NYSED) Bureau of Proprietary School Supervision (BPSS).
 We adhere to the U.S. Department of Education guidelines.

 Have questions about affordability?
 Find out more about financial aid here.

 Musculoskeletal, Integumentary, nervous & sense organs